As a part of family law, the tender years doctrine or tender years presumption has been in existence since the latter part of the 19th century.

-The doctrine was gradually replaced (in the legislation of majority of the states) by a new child custody law known as the best interests of the child doctrine.
+The doctrine was gradually replaced (in the legislation of the majority of the states) by a new child custody law known as the best interests of the child doctrine.

 In most states during the latter half of the 20th century, the best interests of the child doctrine is now what is primarily considered in child custody proceedings.

 The primary caretaker is regarded as the best parent to be granted custody of a young child.
-In some other states the courts have gone as far as ruling that the tender years presumption goes against the Equal Protection Clause, a part of the state constitution.
+In some other states, the courts have gone as far as ruling that the tender years presumption goes against the Equal Protection Clause, a part of the state constitution.

-Despite the scrapping of the tender years presumption in the 20th century a few states in the United States still recognize the doctrine (however, this has only been noted in certain cases).
+Despite the scrapping of the tender years presumption in the 20th century, a few states in the United States still recognize the doctrine (however, this has only been noted in certain cases).
 In other aspects or applications of the law, tender years may mean any law that initiates special rules for young children.

 Take for example, several states in the United States enact special laws that govern hearsay evidence in any child sex abuse case.
 These tender years laws have some exceptions to evidentiary rules which allow the introduction of hearsay reports, statements and videotaped testimony for children below a certain age group.